unearthlydeath/stats-tracker/README.md

 Anyways before using you should edit the attributes of your character, ie, changing the name, initial stats at level 1, exp needed to level up and so on.
 Enjoy!
+Oh and I also have no idea how to use github so send me a message if anything.